lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 that complements the SCHC Fragment Header so that the SCHC Fragment is a multiple of L2 Words without the need for padding bits.
 Except for the last one, the SCHC Fragments MUST use the Regular SCHC Fragment format specified in {{NotLastFrag}}.
-The last SCHC Fragment MUST use the All-1 format specified in {{LastFrag}}.
+The SCHC Fragment that carries the last tile MUST be an All-1 SCHC Fragment, described in {{LastFrag}}.

 The sender MAY transmit a SCHC Sender-Abort.